André Felipe: Return to Santos

-On 9 August 2012, André returned to Santos, with Peixe buying 25% of his rights in a 2.25 million euros fee, with a loan contract until December 2013.
+On 9 August 2012, André Felipe returned to Santos, with Peixe buying 25% of his rights in a €2.25 million fee, with a loan contract until December 2013.

-In January 2013, after being ten games without scoring and falling in the pecking order, André was criticized by his manager Muricy Ramalho due to his fitness problems.
+In January 2013, after being ten games without scoring and falling in the pecking order, André Felipe was criticized by his manager Muricy Ramalho due to his fitness problems.
 He then scored two goals against XV de Piracicaba on 24 February and reduced the pressure on him.

 Corinthians

-In January 2016, André signed with Corinthians for an undisclosed fee.
+In January 2016, André Felipe signed with Corinthians for an undisclosed fee.

 Gremio

 In February 2019, he signed a three-year contract with Grêmio after one on loan with them from Sport Recife.

+Torpedo Moscow

+On 23 March 2023, André Felipe signed with Russian Premier League club Torpedo Moscow.
+He left Torpedo in June 2023.

 International career

 Brazil

-André debuted for Brazil in a friendly international against USA on 10 August 2010 at the New Meadowlands Stadium.
+André Felipe debuted for Brazil in a friendly international against USA on 10 August 2010 at the New Meadowlands Stadium.

 He has made four appearances scoring no goals so far.